murex/Kata-RomanNumeralsAddition/README.md

 ## Description

-The main intent of this kata is to practice Mob Programming.
+The main intent of this kata is to practice Mob Programming and agree on a preferred mobbing style for the team.

 For this we will run a variant of the Roman Numerals Converter kata, where we intend this time to calculate the sum of 2 roman numbers.